Chadwell Primary School is Proud to be a Stonewall School Champion!

 We are proud of all of the work we have done to tackle homophobic, biphobic and transphobic language, and we are proud to be an inclusive, accepting school.

-Click on the links below for more information on the following:
+Please see links below for more information on the following: